fuszenecker/DigitalThinkers/README.md

     ```

     So if you want tu use `docker-compose`, please use Windows and Docker Desktop.

+3. If you press `F5` in Visual Studio Code or Visual Studio, the Swagger page will be shown in the browser window.

 The Swagger page can be accessed through: `http://localhost:5000/swagger`.